lindemann-co/lindemann-co.github.io/content/quotes/home.fr.md

 > Petro Gustavo, Mayor of Bogota

-> The beauty and the tragedy of it is that you don't know just how different you are.
->
-> Bill (True Blood s01e08)

-> Soulmates are not found.
-They are made.
->
-> Michael (The Good Place s04e09)

 > Quand les gens sont de mon avis, j'ai l'impression de m'être trompé.
 >
 > Oscar Wilde